|

 some newspaper or some studies to inform me, just understanding basic facts and

+applying common sense was sufficient to sort the BS from the reality.
 Once I got my hands on the Pfizer trial document, I saw this scam for what it

 really is.
 I have attached that for your perusal, and I am sure the NYT has been